tazeenfatima/Lambda-architecture/README.md

 # Lambda-architecture
-Implemented Lamda architecture with docker compose
+Implemented Lambda architecture with docker compose

+Steps for the complete implementation are provided in Lambda Architecture guide.pdf